newatoms/beta/projects/pub-time/post.md

 ### Bonding over food, drinks and big topics
 Our days in London provided the perfect opportunity to talk about the business of journalism.
 Boris, our boss, gave daily talks about the the future of news, technology and the future in general.

 In the evening, the conversations would transgress into talks about riding bikes into canals, our love for [Adventure Time](https://www.youtube.com/watch?v=OBYZPdu22Cg) and past romantic relationships.
-But weightier topics, such as gender politics, the moral issues of advertising and our urge to break through conventions were also discussed.
+Weightier topics, such as gender politics, the moral issues of advertising and our urge to break through conventions were also discussed.
 Most of these subjects unfolded in restaurants over large portions of food or in pubs with delicious beverages in hand.
+These settings seemed to work magic for communication.

-Having a brand new team member on board, these evenings facilitated becoming acquainted pressure-cooker style.
+It was by discussing such a variety of topics, from business to silly to serious, Having a brand new team member on board, these evenings facilitated becoming acquainted pressure-cooker style.

 <img src="http://i.imgur.com/5CPHozf.png" width="100%" alt="We're all peacocks until we start listening to each other">